Look up free King County public records on anyone right away using the tools provided in this resource.

 Olympia, WA 98501

-Retrieve Criminal Records Through Other State & Federal Agencies
+Access Criminal Records Through Other State & Federal Agencies

 Washington Department of Corrections (DOC)— The Washington Department of Corrections (DOC) has a Washington State Inmate Search Tool that is free to use to look up someone’s criminal record.
 It locates current and released inmates.